ravi-maithrey/grist/README.md

-a simple script i wrote to automate git commits and pushing
+A way to automate adding, signing and commiting as well as pushing to GitHub